-In this B2 lesson, students will practice the grammar of make vs. let somebody do something.
+In this Upper-Intermediate lesson plan, students will practice the grammar of make vs. let somebody do something.
 They will develop an understanding of adventure playgrounds and what makes them better for kids.
 Students will also learn about controlled risk and become more familiar with terminology related to play structures.

 Warm-up